CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 ## Task 5: Verify your configuration

-Applying policy changes isn't the end of the job — a good analyst always confirms the change took effect.
-In this task you'll verify all three EOP policy types are enabled.
+In this task you'll verify that the anti-malware, anti-spam, and anti-phishing policies are enabled.

 1. Return to **Threat policies** (**Email & Collaboration > Policies & rules > Threat policies**).